GhanGhan/Music_Visualizer/README.md

 - Can change input source to a male or female jack using a slide switch, both of which are single channel
 - Can safely handle a differential input voltage signal of up to 32V
 - Uses 6th order 60dB/decade active Butterworth filters to segment the signal into 7 spectrums
-- Both the brightness of the LEDs and maximum scale voltage can be changed using logorithmic potentiometers
+- Both the brightness of the LEDs and maximum scale voltage can be changed using logarithmic potentiometers
    - ** Due to how signal is processed by the filters, the maximum value of the volume scale is 3.5V
 - 10 LEDS are used to display the volume of each spectrum as a percentage of the max value of the volume scale
    - 4 Blue LEDs     [4% : 12%]